Do Go On - 126 - Virginia Hall: The Limping Lady

 So they put up posters with her likeness.

-And someone had also mentioned that she had a limp, so they began looking for the lady with a limp.
+And someone had also mentioned that she had a limp.

-I think it was a likeness, it was pretty good.
+I think it was a likeness.

-So they knew so much about her but not who she was.
+So they knew so much about her, but not who she was.

 She's here all the time.

-She lives in this address.
+She lives at this address.

 She's writing articles.